In Healthcare, ABM Matters More Than Ever

-They asked the Buying Collective, the group within any organization that’s involved in purchasing, what are the stages that they go through in making a decision.
-And how hard was it to make a decision at each stage?
+They asked the Buyer Collective, the group within any organization that’s involved in purchasing, what are the stages that they go through in making a decision.
+And how hard was it to decide at each stage?

 There are three stages: The problem definition stage; the solution identification stage, and the selection of the supplier.

 Defining the problem is a tough thing for the group to do, and there’s a lot of friction at this point.

 Where they have the greatest challenge is in actually determining and defining the solution, i.e. the way they’re going to go about solving their particular problem.
 Actually, picking the vendor is a relatively easy process.

 We can make the greatest impact on the decision earlier in the process.
 If we can help the customer define the solution, they will help them through the hardest part of the process.
 Suffice to say, we will also be in a better position to influence the choice of vendor.
 Duh!

 However, we are not brought into it until much later.
 We are typically not brought in until buyers are 66 to 90% way through their journey.
 In fact, 57% of buyers have finished with the purchase process before they reach out to a vendor.

 They have made a decision about who they’re going to go with before they talk to you.